cocallag/oxsalt/pages/why.rst

 Read what the blood pressure association says about salt here.
 Read what the British hypertension society says about salt here.

+.. list-table::  Blood Pressure
+   :widths: 50 50
+   :header-rows: 0

+   * - Blood Pressure
+     - .. image:: /images/salt_caution.jpg
+   * - Heart Disease: Salt raises blood pressure.
+High blood pressure causes heart disease including heart attacks, angina and heart failure.
+If you can lower your salt intake you will lower your blood pressure and so reduce the chance of getting heart disease.
+If you already have heart disease, then lowering your salt intake will help to lower your blood pressure and so reduce the strain on your heart.
+If you already have heart failure, lowering your salt intake may help reduce the amount of swelling and fluid retention that you experience.
+The swelling and fluid retention happen because your kidneys are not able to get rid of all the salt that you are eating.
+Read what the British Heart Foundation says about salt here.
+     - .. image:: /images/salt_pile.jpg

 Heart disease
 -------------